prey801/alx_travel_app_0x00/alx_travel_app/listings/README.md

-# ALX Travel App 0x00
+# Listings App

-A Django REST API application for managing travel listings, bookings, and reviews.
+The **Listings** app is the core component of the ALX Travel App that manages property listings for the travel booking platform.
+This Django app provides models, serializers, views, and API endpoints for handling property listings, their associated bookings, and reviews.

-## Project Overview
+## Overview

-This project implements a travel booking system with the following key features:
+The Listings app handles:
-- Property listings management
+- **Property Listings**: Create, read, update, and delete property listings
-- Booking system for reservations
+- **Bookings Management**: Handle reservations for listed properties
-- Review and rating system
+- **Reviews System**: Manage customer reviews and ratings for properties
-- RESTful API endpoints for data access
+- **RESTful API**: Expose endpoints for frontend consumption
-- Database seeding with sample data
+- **Data Management**: Admin interface and database operations

 ## Models